Jump to Section:

 - If you don’t have information for the optional metadata, simply leave entries for those columns blank (DO NOT delete the column).

-- Save your tab-delimited metadata file (file extension ".tsv") on your computer and upload it to the platform by clicking on "Select Metadata File" and selecting the appropriate file from your computer browser.
+- Save your metadata file as tab- (file extension ".tsv") or comma-delimited (file extension ".csv") on your computer.
+Upload the metadata file to the platform by clicking on "Select Metadata File" and selecting the appropriate file from your computer browser.
 Note that you can only select one file.
 The metadata table on the web interface will be automatically filled in with the uploaded information.

 To upload the completed metadata file, click on "Select Metadata File".